-The Ohio Department of Youth Services awarded Muskingum County Juvenile Court the Subsidy Grant and a Supplemental Award in 2018.
+The Ohio Department of Youth Services awarded Muskingum County Juvenile Court the Subsidy Grant (Reclaim Grant) in 2019.
 The Subsidy Grant is allocated to juvenile courts in Ohio to assist in programming in the areas of prevention, treatment and rehabilitation for adjudicated unruly and delinquent children, or children at risk of becoming unruly and delinquent.
-In 2018, the Subsidy Grant supplemented with RECLAIM dollars funded the following program areas: Probation, Aftercare Reentry Initiative, Family Preservation/Home Based, Mental Health/Counseling Services, Diversion, Youth Intervention and Clinical Assessments.
+In 2019, the Subsidy Grant supplemented with RECLAIM dollars funded the following program areas: Motivational Interviewing Probation, Reentry Services, Diversion and Clinical Assessments.
+There was also specialized funding for additional staff training.